 For the price level, I use the core PCE deflator for the United States, core CPI for Japan and Indonesia, and headline CPI for the remaining economies.
-These choices were determined by a general preference for core measures, but only when they were available for a relatively long sample period in comparison to real GDP.
+These choices were determined by a general preference for core measures, but only when they are available for a relatively long sample period in comparison to real GDP.
 I calculate inflation as the year-on-year percentage change in the price level and then construct 4-quarter-ahead changes in inflation.
-The relevant sample periods based on common availability of both real GDP and price level data are listed in Table 3.
+The relevant sample periods based on common availability of both real GDP and price level data are listed in Table 3 below.

-Unemployment rate data were available for all economies except India and Indonesia, with relevant sample periods based on common availability with real GDP listed in Table 4.
-Capacity utilization was available for all economies except Hong Kong, Singapore, China, and India, with relevant sample periods based on common availability with real GDP listed in Table 5.
+Unemployment rate data are available for all economies except India and Indonesia, with relevant sample periods based on common availability with real GDP listed in Table 4 below.
+Capacity utilization is available for all economies except Hong Kong,

+Singapore, China, and India, with relevant sample periods based on common availability with real GDP listed in Table 5 below.

-In addition to sample periods for real GDP growth data, Table 1 reports estimated structural break dates for long-run growth rates.
+In addition to sample periods for real GDP growth data, Table 1 reports estimated structural break dates for long-run growth rates-i.e., expected growth in the absence of shocks.
 Perron and Wada (2009) argue that it is crucial to account for a structural break in the long-run growth rate of US real GDP when measuring economic slack for the US economy.
 They impose a break date of 1973Q1 based on the notion of a productivity growth slowdown at that time.
 However, applying Bai and Perron's (1998, 2003) sequential testing procedure for structural breaks in the mean growth rate of US real GDP does not detect a break in the early 1970s.
 Instead, I find the estimated break date is 2002Q2.
 This break is significant at the 1% level and corresponds to a reduction in the mean growth rate.
 I discuss the consequences of imposing this break date when measuring economic slack for the US economy below.

-For the other economies, there is mixed evidence of structural breaks in real GDP growth rates.
+For the other economies, it would seem extremely important to account for structural breaks in long-run expected growth, especially since many of these economies are likely on a transition path in terms of long-run growth in the absence of shocks.
+However, there is only mixed evidence of structural breaks in real GDP growth rates, perhaps due to relatively short sample periods in many of the cases.
 Considering significance at least at a 10% level, I find no breaks for Australia, New Zealand, Singapore, China, and Thailand, one break for Hong Kong, Korea, India, Malaysia, and the Philippines, and two breaks for Japan and Indonesia.
-The estimated break dates and the corresponding sequence of mean growth regimes are reported in Table 1.2 To account for structural breaks in subsequent analysis, the output growth series are adjusted based on the estimated mean growth rate in each regime until there is no remaining evidence for additional breaks.3
+The estimated break dates and the corresponding sequence of mean growth regimes are reported in Table 1.
+To account for structural breaks in subsequent analysis, the output growth series